phac-nml/irida/doc/administrator/galaxy/index.md

 	yum install mercurial nginx pwgen python

-*Note: Dependening on the version of CentOS you use, you may encounter errors when attempting to clone the Galaxy bitbucket.org repository with Mercurial `hg clone`.
-If this occurs, you will have to manually install [Mercurial][], or manually download the specific revision of Galaxy used.*

 The following dependencies are required for running or building some of the tools.

 	yum install db4-devel expat-devel java